コンテンツにスキップ

 -What do you think is the appeal of Ryuo Taiko?

-Watanuki has been playing Japanese drums since he was 3 or 4 years old, and went on to Komyo Gakuen Sagamihara High School, which has a Japanese drum club in his hometown of Sagamihara.
-He was active in club activities and gained experience playing in competitions, but he was still a high school student playing the drums.
-Not only do they choose different songs, but the way they play is different, so the "sound" is different.
+Watanuki has been playing Japanese drums since he was 3 or 4 years old, and went on to Komyo Gakuen Sagamihara High School, which has a Japanese drumming club in his hometown of Sagamihara.
+He was active in club activities and gained experience playing in tournaments, but he is still a high school student drummer.
+Not only are the songs selected different, but the way he plays is also different, so the "sound" is different.

-Onishi : I think it was great.
-Last time, as the chairman, I was in charge of the 40th anniversary, but this time I was just watching over it.
-It was reassuring to have these people I've known since I was a child leading the way.
-Not only Ryoma, but also the chairman (Kubota) Takumi has experience with Ryuo Taiko.
-The founder is his great uncle.
+Onishi : I think it was a good thing.
+Last time, as chairman, I was involved in the 40th anniversary celebrations, but this time I was just watching over the group.
+It was reassuring to see these people, who I've known since I was a child, leading the way.
+Not only Ryoma, but also chairman Takumi Kubota, both have experience with Ryuo Taiko.
+The founder is his great-uncle.

-Watanuki : I've been here for about 20 years now, so I've been on the watchful side more and more.
-The majority of the members of the youth group are university students in their 20s, and they change with lifestyle changes such as getting a job or moving.
-From now on, I'd like to use social media to spread awareness of Ryuo Taiko.
+Watanuki: I've been with the group for about 20 years now, so I've been increasingly on the watchful side.
+The majority of the youth group members are university students around the age of 20, and there is a turnover due to lifestyle changes such as getting a job or moving.
+From now on, I would like to use social media and other means to spread awareness of Ryuo Taiko.

 A strong future together with the dragon

-The three-headed dragon owned by Sagami Taiko (Courtesy of the Sagami Ryuo Taiko Preservation Society)
+The three-headed dragon owned by Sagami Taiko (Courtesy of Sagami Ryuo Taiko Preservation Society)

-- In addition to performing Japanese drums, Ryuo Taiko is also well-known for its dragon dance performances.
+-In addition to their Japanese drum performances, Ryuo Taiko is also well-known for their dragon dance performances.

-The previous owner , Onishi, was fascinated by the scale of the popular "Orochi" piece of the "Iwami Kagura" dance in Shimane Prefecture, and decided to combine it with his own original drums.
-The three-headed dragon was also imported from the area, and is used with great care.
+The group 's founder, Onishi, was fascinated by the scale of the popular "Orochi" (Great Serpent) piece from Shimane Prefecture's "Iwami Kagura," and decided to combine it with their own original drumming.
+The three-headed dragon that is currently there was also imported from the area, and is still used with great care.

-Kubota: I control one dragon by myself, but there are only three or four people in the team who have mastered the technique.
-It is essential to the dynamic performance that is characteristic of Ryuo Taiko, so I would like to continue to inherit the dragon handling technique.
+Kubota : I control one dragon by myself, but there are only three or four people in the team who have mastered this technique.
+It is essential to the dynamic performance that is characteristic of Ryuo Taiko, so I would like to continue to pass on this technique to the next generation.

-Onishi: In recent years, the number of people enjoying wadaiko has increased and the sport has become more lively, but there are also many professional groups, and it feels like there are limited opportunities for teams like Ryuo Taiko to showcase their skills.
-We will continue to work with a focus on the younger generation, posting information on social media, so please continue to support us.
+Onishi : In recent years, the number of people enjoying Japanese drumming has increased and the sport has become more active, but with the number of professional groups also increasing, it feels like there are fewer opportunities for teams like Ryuo Taiko to showcase their skills.
+We will continue to work with a focus on young members, posting information on social media, so we hope you will continue to support us.

 Text by Mai Shimura (editor/writer)